minute read

 Ben sitting against column of Abu Simbel in Aswan Egypt

-Egyptians were hospitable, kind and helpful, stepping in to help whenever I needed assistance.
-I also met a handful of other travellers with whom I spent some time here and there, people who were kind and fun, too.
-Ergo, travelling Egypt on my own wasn't hard.
+Egyptians were hospitable, kind, and helpful, stepping in to assist whenever I needed it.
+I also met a handful of other travellers with whom I spent some enjoyable time.
+Overall, travelling in Egypt on my own wasn’t hard.

 Here's hoping you have a similar experience.